Canisius College, Jakarta: 1931–1942

+In the year 1938, Canisius College was changed from AMS education system to HBS education system.

 1942–1946

 During World War II, all activities were suspended and the college was used as a public high school.
 In reality, there wasn't any activity in the school, due to the situation of Jakarta.

 After Japan surrendered to the Allies and the Dutch forces returning to Indonesia as the NICA, Canisius was reopened on 1 January 1946.
 Even though the school was given the freedom to continue its activity by the NICA, the school showed resistance to NICA and supporting the Indonesian Government.
 The flagpole on Canisius flew the Indonesian flag.
 This caused the school to be partly occupied by paratroopers.
 When the paratroopers were replaced by the Gurkha Army, Canisius was able to re-obtain all of its territory, and re-obtained the whole building one year later.

 1946–1949

 After the reopening of Canisius, a new rector was appointed : Fr.
 Lodewijk Ingenhousz.
 Ingenhousz proposed a national focused curriculum and proposed that the Indonesian language should be used as the main language in the school.
 This proposal met a resistance, due to the fact of the lack of schoolbooks in Indonesian language.